linuxgurugamer/MissionPlanner/README.md

-	ReactionWheels			Checks that the specified number of reaction wheels are available Resource				Checks that both a minimum capacity and minimum amount is on the vessel SAS						Checks that the requested SAS mode is available, this takes into account crew abilities TrackedVessel			Tracks a vessel.
+	ReactionWheels			Checks that the specified number of reaction wheels are available Resource				Checks that both a minimum capacity and minimum amount is on the vessel SAS						Checks that the requested SAS mode is available, this takes into account crew abilities Staging					Checks that the specified stage has staging.
+Can optionally include docking ports TrackedVessel			Tracks a vessel.
 See below for details VABOrganizer Category	Supports the VABOrganizer mod.
-If installed, will check to see if a part from that category is on the vessel
+If installed, will check to see if a part from that category is on the vessel.
+See below for notes regarding this mod

 		The following three criteria each specify a destination.
 The asteroid and body destinations has an optional landing, the vessel destination has an optional docking.